briancrink/dotfiles/.bash/readme.md

   when copying from them.
 POSIX leaves it unspecified whether symbolic links are by default followed during a recursive copy
 - supply with `-L` or `-H` flags to convert symbolic links to hard links
+- supply with `-P` to copy symbolic links as symbolic links rather than copying the files that they point to.

 ### Move